 * Offer available to ceramic and metal fixed orthodontics patients only

 It can be a challenge to choose the best Orthodontist in Limerick.
 Shields Dental & Implant Clinic Limerick is certainly the centre of excellence for the diagnosis, prevention and treatment of malpositioned teeth.
 Poorly aligned teeth are also often the cause of jaw pain and we are experts in assessing and treating all types of issues like this.

 Orthodontic Treatment at Shields Dental & Implant Clinic Limerick

 As with all treatments available here, orthodontic treatments are devised following a full discussion with you, the patient.
 Furthermore, a detailed analysis determines the precise problems arising from misaligned teeth.
 Another name for misaligned teeth is a ‘malocclusion’.
 Specifically, ‘malocclusion’ is the imperfect positioning of the teeth when jaws are closed.
-Orla will then plan a strategy for moving the teeth gradually into position.
-You will visit Orla regularly over the course of your treatment and be looked after very well.
+Our Team will then plan a strategy for moving the teeth gradually into position.
+You will visit us regularly over the course of your treatment and be looked after very well.

 Types of Braces Offered by Shields Dental Clinic Limerick

 We offer a range of treatment options here at Shields in Limerick.
 The options are designed to suit different budgets and tastes and they include braces that are made from a range of different materials.
 The general options are: